code-charity/Bulk-Contributor/README.md

       - **What about Bots making Pull requests in global Open-Source projects?💡?**
       - **Goal / 'Milestone1':**
           - **Quality:** Denied pull requests < 10% & average amount of 👍/❤'s per pull request > 0.5? (initially, before people get used to it)
-          - **Quantity:**  > 1 million automatic pull requests // worth >100.000 working hours: **Probably easy 😱** spending only < 2000 hours here ( _And low server costs.
-A task worth >$5 often only costs <$0.001 in electricitiy.
-Efficiency could raise donations against hunger etc. Old News: There is Abundance.
-And opportunity, only society, thats is bitter... 🤔)_
+          - **Quantity:**  > 1 million automatic pull requests // worth >100.000 working hours: Hypothesis: **Probably easy 😱** spending only < 3000 hours here.
+Or < 3% (_Efficiency could raise donations against hunger etc. Old News: There is Abundance.
+And opportunity, only society, that can be bitter... 🤔  (low server costs.
+A task worth >$5 often only costs <$0.001 in electricitiy.)_

 # To-Do
 - much of what Wikipedia Bots do, simple typos, grammar, formating. <br> _Related Repo (draft:)  https://github.com/code4charity/the-RegEx-Collector--Queries--Patterns_
 - specific errors of readme.md's